AAAI Symposium on AI for Social Good

 While there has been significant progress, there still exist many major challenges facing the design of effective AI based approaches to deal with the difficulties in real-world domains.
-The symposium will serve two purposes in this regard.
-First, the symposium will provide an opportunity to showcase real-world deployments of AI based systems for social good.
+The symposium served two purposes in this regard.
+First, the symposium provided an opportunity to showcase real-world deployments of AI based systems for social good.
 More often than not, unexpected practical challenges emerge when solutions developed in the lab are deployed in the real world, which makes it challenging to utilize complex and well thought out computational/modeling advances.
 Learning about the challenges faced in these deployments during the symposium will help us understand lessons of moving from the lab to the real world.

 There is also a need to build AI based systems which dynamically adapt to changing environments, are robust to errors in execution and planning, and handle uncertainties of different kinds that are common in the real world.
 Addressing these challenges requires collaboration from different communities including artificial intelligence, game theory, operations research, social science, and psychology.
-This symposium is structured to encourage a lively exchange of ideas between members from these communities.
-We encourage submissions to the symposium from: (i) researchers who have used (or are currently using) AI techniques to solve important real-world problems for society’s benefit in a measurable manner; and (ii) researchers/practitioners/domain experts from new social domains which could benefit from the introduction of AI based systems.
+This symposium was structured to encourage a lively exchange of ideas between members from these communities.
+We encouraged submissions to the symposium from: (i) researchers who have used (or are currently using) AI techniques to solve important real-world problems for society’s benefit in a measurable manner; and (ii) researchers/practitioners/domain experts from new social domains which could benefit from the introduction of AI based systems.

 March 27, 2017 (Monday)

 |09:00 AM||Welcome Talk / Setting the Agenda|

 |09:15 AM||Self-Introductions of Symposium Attendees|

 |09:30 AM||Invited Talk 1 - AI for Sustainability and Public Health|